 Summer 2020 Virtual Sessions

 CTAT hosted online trainings where we provided attendees with new ways to increase engagement in their synchronous (real-time) and asynchronous courses.
-Click the link below to be directed to our summer session page.
+Click the link below to be directed to our Summer 2020 session page.

 Taking Your Course to 100% online delivery

 CTAT has created a central repository offering resources to support you in the transition to 100% online delivery of your course(s).
 Tools available to you include Momentum, Zoom, Honorlock and YouSeeU.
 Visit this link to learn more about teaching remotely.

 If you have never taught online or you are just looking for a way to make your online courses more engaging then you should participate in our “Faculty Course Developer Training.”
 In this self-paced training, you will complete various activities and assignments that focus on the design process, content creation, technology selection, Universal Design for Learning, assessment, and learning activities.